North Carolina Town Bans Campgrounds & RV Parks

 According to The Mountaineer, town leaders unanimously passed the ban.
 They cited that “the commercial nature of campgrounds and RV parks aren’t compatible in residential neighborhoods.”
 The town held a public hearing on the proposed change at their last board meeting.
 Soon after, they voted to enact the ban.

 “It can’t just be ‘We don’t like campgrounds.’
 It can’t be a snobbish attitude toward campgrounds without a clear justification of why campgrounds don’t fit into town,” said Byron Hickox, the town zoning administrator.

 “You have more people coming and going, traffic, noise, the lights,” said Alderman Chuck Dickson.
 Other town board members advised there are plenty of areas outside of town for those looking to go camping in their RV.

 There are, in fact, quite a few options for campers outside of town.
 Waynesville is located in western North Carolina, just 40 minutes from Asheville and the Great Smoky Mountains.

 Some of the closest options to Waynesville include Lake Junaluska and Riverhouse Acres RV Campground.
 However, there are dozens more campgrounds within just a short drive.
-You can find RV parks and campgrounds nearby with a quick search on Campground Reviews, RV Trip Wizard, and the RV LIFE App.
+You can find RV parks and campgrounds nearby with a quick search on RV LIFE Campgrounds, RV LIFE Trip Wizard, and the RV LIFE App.